dutiona/thesis/slides/slides.md

 <!-- BEGIN PART 2: GP FOR IP -->

-# Generic Programming for Image Processing
+# Generic Programming for Image Processing in the static world

-## Taxonomy for Image Processing
+## Taxonomy for Image Processing (outline)

-* Images types views as set
+* Image types viewed as set
 * Taxonomy of Image Processing Algorithms
 * Taxonomy of Image Types